 In the latest example of odd behavior by the Elon Musk-owned AI service Grok, the “anti-woke” chatbot falsely told an X user that the suspect in a fatal San Francisco stabbing was a Black man.
 In reality, the suspect in the July 26 killing of Colden Kimber, Sean Wei Collins, is Asian and white.

-The Grok post appeared in response to a user’s question under a post from The Standard’s official X account.
+The now-deleted Grok answer appeared in response to a user’s question under a post from The Standard’s official X account.
 The Grok response accused The Standard of bias by omitting racial information about the suspect.

 Collins is of mixed-race background, his lawyer Bill Fazio told The Standard.
 His mother is Chinese American and his father is white.
 He is seen teaching how to draw a dinosaur in a video posted to YouTube (opens in new tab) in 2020 by his mother, Lin Wei, an artist and teacher.